vatsalyasharma/shared_testcase/README.md

 #    reads shockfitting_TCNEQ_P1.CFmesh + RH_postshock.dat ; CFL in P1_TCNEQ_SF.inter
 ```

-That is all that is needed to run the shipped cases (verified for 5 iters).
+That is all that is needed to run the cases in the repo (verified for 5 iters).

 ### How these cases were built